Showing posts with label Truth. Show all posts

 The story...

 I've had close relationships with other people that didn't go well.
 If they didn't feel good, or they were suffering, then I didn't feel so good and suffered.
 I'd "try" to fix, manage, and control them and their situation.
-The reasons for my behavior wasn't clear to me yet I expect it was primarily aimed at alleviating the pain for both me and them.
+The reasons for my behavior wasn't clear to me; yet, I expect it was primarily aimed at alleviating the pain for both me and them.
 This kind of behavior may be labeled co-dependency - a type of behavior that actually enables the other person's destructive behavior.
-You can check out the Wiki link or the variety of books on the subject if you need to know more.
+You can check out the Wiki link or the variety of books on the subject if you so choose.

 Might a better way of living include trusting what God says is true, living by those truths, and actually being, more truthfully, the kind of person and friend you were hoping to find?
 I expect that you're a best friend when you work out your own life well and allow others the respect and dignity to work out their own lives too.
 They might actually catch a glimpse of God as you allow Him to indwell and work His way out through you.
 Please consider the wisdom of working out your own life while humbly walking, as truthfully as possible, with God as opposed to continuing your attempts to fix, manage, and control yourself and others.